 In the past few years there have been a large number of natural disasters causing untold amounts of damage, setting many companies back years if not decades.
 There isn’t much we can do to avoid these disasters, but we can be prepared for them.
 Is your company prepared with both a Business Continuity and Disaster Recovery plan?

 Most companies have at least basic protection from emergencies and disasters in place.
-The most common forms of protection are insurance, server and computer backup, and basic preparations as required by law.
+The most common forms of protection are risk transference (insurance), server and computer data backups, and basic preparations as required by law.
 While these protective measures are considered adequate for most companies, there is still a chance a disaster will strike, leaving your company in the lurch.

 What is a Business Continuity Plan (BCP)?

-BCP, first seen during the Y2K scare of the late 90s, is a plan that covers the way an organization prepares for and maintains all critical business functions.
+BCP, is a plan that covers the way an organization prepares for and maintains all critical business functions.
 BC planning is comprised of activities that ensure maintenance, stability, and recoverability of service before, during, and after a disaster.
 The plan is typically set up on a day-to-day basis, and covers the whole organization.

 What is Disaster Recovery?

 Disaster Recovery is considered a part of the overall continuity plan that focuses on the technical side of the business, including components such as data backup and recovery.
 Think of BCP as an umbrella and DR is under the umbrella — if you don’t have a disaster recovery plan, the overall umbrella is more or less useless.

 What Should be in Your DR and BCP Plans?